techstop/techstop/content/post/2019-01-21-android-toolbar.md

 ---
 author: Antonio
 date: 2019-01-21 16:36:29+00:00
-lastmod: 2019-09-11
+lastmod: 2022-02-20
 draft: false
 title: Android Toolbar
 type: post
 url: /android-toolbar/
 description: "Follow this tutorial to learn how to create a custom Android toolbar for your Android app.
 Creating your own toolbar allows for more flexibility.
-You will be able to change the layout, add custom titles, and much more."
+You will be able to change the layout, add custom titles, menus, and much more."
 categories:
 - Tutorials
 - Android